Marius9595/katas-typescript/katas/kata-mars-rovers/README.md

 the compass direction it's facing (represented by a letter, one of N, S, E, W) Input
-* The input to the program is a string of one-character move commands:
-L and R rotate the direction the rover is facing
-M moves the rover one grid square forward in the direction it is currently facing If a rover reaches the end of the plateau, it wraps around the end of the grid.
+* The input to the program is a string of one-character move commands: l and r rotate the direction the rover is facing f moves the rover one grid square forward and b backwards in the direction it is currently facing If a rover reaches the end of the plateau, it wraps around the end of the grid.

 ## Output